dimensionofficial/DimensionChain-Beta/Docker/mongodb/README.md

 You need to configure the peers with which you would like to sync.
 You can do this by editing the ```nodeos/config.ini``` file.

+## Create genesis.json

+You need to create the genesis.json file at ```nodeos/genesis.json```.
+This file is specific to the network with which you would like to sync.

 ## Start syncing

 ```bash